MALABA

 Marriage

 is in fact the traditionally accepted way of founding a family.
-It is

-entered into by free men and women in pursuit of happiness in family
+family entered into by free men and women in pursuit of happiness in

-getting married to the father or mother of the child with whom he or
+necessarily getting married to the father or mother of the child with

-she lives as one household.
-Section 25(a) of the Constitution
+whom he or she lives as one household.

-recognises a household in which a father or a mother has charge of
+25(a) of the Constitution recognises a household in which a father or

-his or her children as a family deserving of protection by the State.
+a mother has charge of his or her children as a family deserving of

 Section